esjastad/SpaceVagrant/README.md

 * Sprint - Left Shift

 ## Videos
-Here is a video link of me playing and talking about the game demo.
+Here is a video link of Erik Jastad playing and talking about the game demo.
 https://www.youtube.com/watch?v=cVWJCiD8Zzw&feature=youtu.be
-Here is a video link of me showing how to look around the editor and our UE4 project.
+Here is a video link of Erik Jastad showing how to look around the editor and our UE4 project.
 https://www.youtube.com/watch?v=JY374OT9b3E&feature=youtu.be

 ## License